vackosar/vackosar.github.io/_posts/2021-12-12-Ten-Commandments-for-business-failure.md

 Munger's inversion has more meanings that people usually explain it.
 Based on the quote below it is about:
 - thinking about directions leading to not achieving the goal, or getting to the worst case
 - working backwards as in Amazonian Way
-- inverting some problem's symmetry opposite direction along
+- inverting along the problem's symmetry or anti-symmetry axis

 Quoting Charlie Munger's Almanack: